Workspace Settings

 Run Timeout

 By default, the run timeout for a workspace is 60 minutes.
-You can update this timeout to anything between 10 and 720 minutes via the Scalr API or provider.
-See run-operation-timeout
+You can update this timeout to anything between 10 and 720 minutes via the Scalr UI, API, or provider.
+See run_operation_timeout in the provider documentation.

 State Rollback

 The state rollback feature allows you to easily roll back to a former state file in the event of an error or corrupt file.
-This will not update or change your resources unless a new Terraform run is executed and a change is detected.
+This will not update or change your resources unless a new Terraform or OpenTofu run is executed and a change is detected.
 The rollback option can be found on the page of the old state file:

 Deletion Protection